andrewcamenga/andrewcamenga.com/content/experience.md

         Description: |
             The Executive Council of the Apalachian Seventh Day Baptist Association coordinates the ministry and organization of the Association between sessions.
 The Association consists of a dozen churches spread from Alabama in the south to Ohio and Pennsylvania in the north.
         Organization: The Apalachian Seventh Day Baptist Association
+    17:
+      ?
+"Parliamentarian"
+      :
+        Dates: July 2015; July 2016 (as backup, served for several sessions)
+        Description: |
+            The parliamentarian provides the president of the Seventh Day Baptist General Conference with advice about all matters pertaining to conducting the business of the sessions.
+        Organization: Seventh Day Baptist General Conference
     20:
       ?
 "Instructor, S D B-U (Seventh Day Baptist \"University\")" :